If you’ve got something to sell, at some point you’re going to need to present an offer.

 My kid thinks popsicles are nirvana, but even he won’t eat them when he’s playing outside in the middle of January.

-New and fresh is always more appealing than stale and boring.
+New and fresh is always more appealing than stale and boring, which is also important to keep in mind when you’re creating a tagline.

 Keep your roles straight

-(You can consider a resource like Copyblogger as a cookbook that lets you make your offers as delicious as possible.)
+(You could think of Copyblogger as a cookbook that helps you make your offers as delicious as possible.)

 Then, you observe.
 Did the market bite or not?
 If not, the two most likely culprits are that the timing was off (popsicles in January) or that the offer just didn’t look tasty (broccoli ice cream).

-With practice and observation, you’ll be cooking up consistently delicious offers in no time.
+With practice, observation, and the right persuasive words, you’ll be cooking up consistently delicious copywriting offers in no time.